 Review The problem with packrafts is there’s nowhere to put your stuff other than the bag it comes in, usually a backpack.
 I wrote more about it here, before making my own small Pakbag.

-On my Nomad it it just so happened the bow mounting tabs where just right to fit the bag without using the supplied straps.
-Mini carabiners or more rust-proof fishing snaps (right) enabled a snug fit.
-So would reusable zip ties – also rustproof.
-But mounted on the bow it was a bit of a reach on my long boat unless I shuffled off the seat.
-In fact there are enough hull mounts on my Nomad to position it further back (left) using two straps.
-Here it acts as a splash guard extension and was much more accessible on the water without making getting in and out too awkward.
-It works similarly well on my IK too (right) – something I’ve been trying to work out for years.
+On my Nomad it just so happened the bow mounting tabs where just right to fit the bag without using the supplied straps.
+Reusable zip ties (below) are best.
+But mounted on the bow it was a bit of a reach on my Nomad unless I shuffled off the seat.

 I submerged the DeckPack in the bath and, pushed underwater (ie: under some pressure) air bubbles slowly leaked out via the zip head.
 But Anfibio tell me: